Yandex Cloud

 To learn more about disk encryption, see Storage.

-Even with cluster deletion protection enabled, one can still delete a user or connect to the cluster manually and delete the data.
+Even with cluster deletion protection enabled, it is still possible to delete a user or connect to the cluster manually and delete the data.

-The password must contain three groups of characters out of these four:
+The password must include three groups of characters out of these four:

 • Lowercase Latin letters